-Regulatory and industry update 2019: Baht, Blockchain & Bitcoin
+Regulatory and industry outlook 2020: Baht, Blockchain & Bitcoin

 Thailand as the safe haven jurisdiction for crypto-related business ventures

 Thailand did the smart move to be the early adopter of digital asset business regulations.
 Its 2018 digital asset decrees on crypto-regulation and crypto-taxation have been groundbreaking and have played a significant role in Thailand becoming the digital hub of South East Asia.
 The article “Baht, Blockchain & Bitcoin – Crypto-Business In Thailand” describes the 2018/2019 status quo.

 The development of the blockchain economy has been stormy since then and the formerly highly innovative regulations no longer match the latest developments in the digital industries.
 As a result, projects and businesses under Thai crypto regulations did not develop the expected dynamics.
 For 2020, a comprehensive revision of the regulatory environment is as necessary as expected.

 Digital Asset Exchanges are Bitkub Online Co., Ltd. (bitkub.com), Satang Corporation Co., Ltd. (satang.pro), BiTherb (bitherb.net), Huobi (Thailand) Co., Ltd. (huobi.co.th).
 Bitcoin Co., Ltd. (bx.in.th) discontinued all forms of trading within September 2019

 Digital Asset Dealers: The only licensed business is Coins TH (coins.co.th)

 Digital Asset Brokers: These are Coins TH (coins.co.th), BiTherb (bitherb.net), and Bitazza Co., Ltd. (bitazza.com).